-Twitter now has more than 190 million users worldwide, and over the last two years companies have begun to realise the possibilities it offers for customer service.
-Twitter is all about instant, snappy communication in messages of less than 140 characters.
+Twitter now has more than 190 million users worldwide, and companies have begun to realise the possibilities it offers for customer service.
+Twitter is all about instant, snappy communication in messages.
 Used effectively, it can be faster and cheaper than telephone or email customer service.

 Some call centres train customer service call handlers to also communicate using Twitter and email.
-The job role of traditional telephone-based agents will perhaps evolve to include social media communication.
+The job role of traditional telephone-based agents is evolving to include social media communication.
 But such communication is more complex than a simple one-to-one phone call.
 Many people can see and interact in a Twitter conversation.
 Call centres may need specialised social media strategies and staff to implement and monitor them.

 Proactive customer service

-You can search to see what people are saying about you at http://search.twitter.com
+You can search to see what people are saying about you at Explore

 By combining a few searches – for example, the company name, product names, advertising slogans – every mention of that company on Twitter can be found, noted and acted upon if necessary.